 So it’s hard to recommend them, especially priced at 550,000 Drops with a level 29 unlock, since they’re not much easier to unlock than other wheelsets with better performance.
 My guess is, you won’t see a lot of Zwifters rolling these new wheels, unless they’re big fans of Reserve and/or going for the nondescript (“reserved?”) look.

-These wheels have been, or will soon be, added to the following posts:
+These wheels have been added to the following posts:

 - Zwift Speed Tests: Wheel Ranking Charts